Advertisements

 Solution

 Like B-lymphocytes, T-cells are also antigen-specific, as each T-cell recognises a specific antigen.
-Thus, different types of T-cells are stimulated by different types of antigens.
+Thus, different types of antigens stimulate different types of T-cells.

 When a T-cell comes in contact with an antigen, the T-lymphocyte divides rapidly to form a clone of T-cells.
 A clone of T-cells has four types of cells.
 These are helper T-cells, killer T-cells, suppressor T-cells, and memory T-cells.
 Out of these, the first three are also called effector cells.
-Cytotoxic T-cells or Killer T-cells (Tc cells) destroy infected cells having foreign antigens attached to their surface.
-They become active on receiving signal molecules from helper T-cells and antigen-presenting cells or upon exposure to foreign antigens.
+Cytotoxic T-cells or killer T-cells (Tc cells) destroy infected cells having foreign antigens attached to their surface.
+They become active when they receive signal molecules from helper T-cells and antigen-presenting cells or when they are exposed to foreign antigens.
 They secrete perforin molecules and granzymes.

 - Perforins form pores in the cell membrane of infected cells.
 Water and ions enter the infected cells through these pores and cause their bursting.

-- Granzymes enter the infected cells by endocytosis and initiate its apoptosis (cell death) leading to fragmentation of its nucleus and cytoplasm.
+- Granzymes enter the infected cells by endocytosis and initiate their apoptosis (cell death), leading to fragmentation of their nucleus and cytoplasm.
 Memory T-cells are sensitised by antigens and retain sensitisation for the future.
 Suppressor T-cells inhibit immune response by releasing cytokines that suppress the activity of other T-cells and B-cells.
-Helper T-cells secrete substances that enhance or activate immune response.
+Helper T-cells secrete substances that enhance or activate immune responses.